Project Oilsand: Alberta reaction

-A month after the Richfield meeting with the AEC, Natland and Richfield executives travelled to Edmonton to meet Alberta's deputy minister of mines and minerals Hubert H. Somerville to discuss the proposal on June 5, 1958, Somerville was supportive of the idea.
-Somerville relayed the proposal to Premier Ernest Manning who was interested in exploring the concept.
-Following the meeting with deputy minister Somerville, Richfield executives met with federal regulators to discuss the proposal.
-This included staff of the Federal Mines Branch John Convey and Alexander Ignatieff; Donald Watson of Atomic Energy of Canada Limited; and Alexander Longair of the Defence Research Board, which was met with interest from the federal group.
+On June 5, 1958 (one month after the Richfield Oil Corporation's meeting with the Atomic Energy Commission), Natland and executives from Richfield met with Hubert H. Somerville, Alberta's deputy minister of mines and minerals.
+Somerville was supportive of the idea, and relayed it to Premier Ernest Manning who was interested in exploring the concept.
+Richfield executives discussed their proposal with a group of federal regulators, including John Carvey and Alexander Ignatieff from the Mines Branch of the federal Department of Energy, Mines and Resources, as well as Donald Watson of Atomic Energy of Canada Limited, and Alexander Longair of the Defence Research Board.

 An investigative committee was formed with the support of Alberta's Social Credit government.
 One of the committee's early recommendations was that, in order to minimize public fears, a "less effervescent name" should be used; Project Cauldron was subsequently renamed Project Oilsand.

-In April 1959, the Federal Mines Department approved Project Oilsand; Pony Creek, Alberta (64 mi from Fort McMurray) was selected as a test site.
-Before the project could continue beyond these preliminary steps, however, the Canadian government's stance on the use of nuclear weapons shifted towards one of non-proliferation; out of concerns that it would increase the risk of Soviet espionage, Project Oilsand was put on hiatus.
-In April 1962, Canadian Secretary of State for External Affairs Howard Charles Green said "Canada is opposed to nuclear tests, period"; Project Oilsand was subsequently cancelled.
+In April 1959, the Federal Mines Department approved Project Oilsand.
+Pony Creek, Alberta (64 mi from Fort McMurray) was selected as a test site.
+However, between the Canadian government's increasingly anti-proliferation stance and concerns that Project Oilsands would increase the risk of Soviet espionage, the project was put on hiatus.
+In April 1962, Canadian Secretary of State for External Affairs Howard Charles Green said "Canada is opposed to nuclear tests, period."
+Project Oilsand was subsequently cancelled.

 These changes in Canadian public opinion are regarded by historian Michael Payne to be due to the shift in public perception of nuclear explosives following the 1962 Cuban Missile Crisis.
-Prime Minister John Diefenbaker told Parliament that the decision to detonate an atomic bomb on or under Canadian soil would be made by Canada, not the United States, and ordered Project Cauldron/Oilsand placed on permanent hold, citing the risk of upsetting the Soviet Union during nuclear disarmament negotiations being conducted in Geneva.
+Prime Minister John Diefenbaker told Parliament that the decision to detonate an atomic bomb on or under Canadian soil would be made by Canada, not the United States, and ordered that Project Cauldron/Oilsands be placed on permanent hold, citing the risk of upsetting the Soviet Union during nuclear disarmament negotiations being conducted in Geneva.

-Social scientist Benjamin Sovacool contends that the main problem was that the produced oil and gas would be radioactive, which would cause consumers to reject it.
-In contrast, oil and gas are sometimes considerably naturally radioactive to begin with and the industry is set up to deal with this; moreover. in contrast to earlier stimulation efforts, contamination from many later tests was not a showstopping issue.
-Rather, it was primarily changing public opinion due to the societal fears caused by events such as the Cuban Missile Crisis, that resulted in protests, court cases and general hostility that ended the US exploration.
-Furthermore, as the years went by without further development and the closing/curtailment in US nuclear weapons factories, this began to evaporate the economies of scale advantage that had earlier existed, with this, it was increasingly found that most US fields could instead be stimulated by non-nuclear techniques which were found to be likely cheaper.
+Ultimately, conventional fracking techniques proved cheaper than those proposed by Project Oilsands.
+The risk engendered by nuclear contamination was also significant.